-Although most often an eminent domain action is applied to real property (real estate, including buildings), any kind of property may be taken if done within the legal confines of the law (based on the Fifth Amendment's Takings Clause).
+An eminent domain action typically is applied to real property (real estate, including buildings and land), but any kind of property may be taken if done within the legal confines of the law (based on the Fifth Amendment's Takings Clause).
 This includes both tangible and intangible property, such as franchises and contracts.
 For example, the City of Oakland notoriously tried to claim the Raiders National League Football team through eminent domain, a move blocked by the California Supreme Court in 1982.

-Often, governmental units -- particularly at the local level -- begin condemnation proceedings for private property that is not needed for public use, but rather, has been deemed a risk to the public health or safety.
+Often, governmental units -- particularly at the local level -- begin condemnation proceedings for private property that isn't needed for public use, but rather has been deemed a risk to the public health or safety.
 This, in fact, is the more appropriate use of the term "condemnation," although the authority or power invoked to condemn the property is that of eminent domain.

 "Dedication" of Land